lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 But maybe I'm incorrect to look at it from this very perspective.
 Maybe, despite the aforementioned deck having access to so many cantrips, 8-cast, due to its cohesion of multidimensional synergistic cards, actually presents narrower variance.
 It sounds weird, but...

 ...but _I simply don't know_.
 I haven't really played UB Reanimator.
-I actually have played very little in the current meta --- at most a hundred matches.
+I actually have played very little in the current meta---at most a hundred matches.
 Maybe if I pick up a "more meta" deck, I will suddenly have the same realization to when I switched from Karn Echo to 8-cast when the latter was still in its glory days.
 I thought "_wow, decks should be doing that much that well and that consistently?_".

 But the deck felt good. _I_ felt good playing it.
 I felt like I had a chance against pretty much any matchup, especially in longer games.